An Islander by Choice

 Watch 'An Islander by Choice'

 Green Gable Alpacas is owned and operated by the mother and daughter team of Janet Ogilvie and Rachel Augustine.
 Janet is a Registered Veterinary Technician (RVT) and holds an MBA from the University of Toronto.
-Rachel lives in Wainwright, AB and works for the Alberta government.
+Rachel lives in Edmonton, AB and works in disability management.

 Providing support to us are Mickey and Clarice, co-Managers of Pest Control, and Mike, fixer of all things broke.